gupta-himanshu/scala-for-beginners/Important-Points.md

 pattern matching with the infix `::` .You have seen that every infix operation in a pattern is treated as a constructor application of the infix operator to its arguments.
 So the pattern `x :: xs` is treated as `::(x, xs)` where `::` is a case class.

+23. The definitions of the head and tail method simply return the corresponding parameter.
+In fact, this pattern can be abbreviated by letting the parameters directly implement the head and tail methods of the superclass List, as in the following equivalent but shorter definition of the :: class:
+    ```
+    final case class ::[T](head: T, tail: List[T]) extends List[T] {
+      override def isEmpty: Boolean = false
+    }
+    ```
+This works because every case class parameter is implicitly also a field of the class (it’s like the parameter declaration was prefixed with val).